wazuh/wazuh-documentation/source/azure/activity-services/active-directory/graph.rst

 Giving permissions to the application
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1 - Access the ``Overview`` section.
-Save the ``application id`` for later authentication.
+1. Go to the **Overview** section and save the **Application (client) ID** for later authentication.

 .. thumbnail:: ../../../images/azure/graph2.png
     :title: AAD
     :align: center
     :width: 75%

-2 - In the ``API permissions`` section select the ``Add a permission`` option.
+2. Go to the **API permissions** section and select the **Add a permission** option.

 .. thumbnail:: ../../../images/azure/graph3.png
     :title: AAD
     :align: center
     :width: 100%

-3 - Select the API by searching for "Microsoft Graph".
+3. Select the API by searching for "Microsoft Graph".

 .. thumbnail:: ../../../images/azure/graph4.png
     :title: AAD
     :align: center
     :width: 100%

-4 - Select the permissions in "Applications permissions" section that adapt to our infrastructure.
-In this case "AuditLogs" permissions will be granted.
+4. Select the permissions in **Applications permissions** section that adapt to our infrastructure.
+In this case, **AuditLog** permissions will be granted.
+Then, click **Add permissions**.

 .. thumbnail:: ../../../images/azure/graph5.png
     :title: AAD
     :align: center
     :width: 100%

-5 - Grant admin consent for the tenant domain used for the permission added in the previous step.
+5. Grant admin consent for the tenant domain used for the permission added in the previous step.
 This must be done by an admin user.

 .. thumbnail:: ../../../images/azure/graph6.png
     :title: AAD